 Hum If You Don’t Know the Words by Bianca Marais

-Not for the faint of heart, Marais’ Hum If You Don’t Know the Words novel transports readers to Apartheid-era South Africa to tell the story of Robin Conrad and Beauty Mbali – the former a 10-year old white girl from Johannesburg, and the latter a Xhosa woman from a rural village.
+Not for the faint of heart, Marais’ Hum If You Don’t Know the Words novel transports readers to Apartheid-era South Africa.
+It tells the story of Robin Conrad and Beauty Mbali.
+The former a 10-year old white girl from Johannesburg, and the latter an Xhosa woman from a rural village.
 The two are brought together by tragedy and grow close, despite the fraught racial climate in which they reside.
-While it might not be the lightest of reads, it’s certainly important, especially in light of recent events south of the border and around the world.
+While it might not be the lightest of reads, it’s certainly important.
+Especially in light of recent events south of the border and around the world.

 Fugue States by Pasha Malla